Meet the Team

 Michelle Zeiger

-Michelle, the General Manager for Rainbow Glacier Adventures, was born and raised in Washington State.
+Michelle, was born and raised in Washington State.
 She received her BA in Psychology and Sociology from Linfield College where she met her husband, Mark.
 They lived in several states before coming to Mark’s native state of Alaska in 1992.
 Over the years Michelle owned and ran a Licensed Home Child Care, worked as a Special Education Para-educator, a Case Manager for a local counseling center and homeschooled her daughter at the family’s off-the-grid log cabin home near Haines.
 On a typical day she commutes to work by hiking a mile through the woods and crossing a tidal basin in rubber boots or with a kayak to get to her car to drive past the Rainbow Glacier on the way to town.
 Michelle has worked at RGA since 2015.

 Libby Kanupp